 3325.
 Family Dynamics of Addiction and Recovery (3).
-Prerequisite or corequisite: ADRS 2310 with a grade of C or better.
+Prerequisite or corequisite: C or better in ADRS 2310.
 An examination of the family system with specific reference to the causes and effects of chemical abuse, addiction, and the process of recovery.
-Fulfills core Social and Behavioral Sciences requirement.

 4000.
 Individual Study (3).
-Prerequisites: ADRS 2310 with a grade of C or better and consent of instructor.
-Teaching assistantships, independents coursework, or student-initiated research experience.
+Prerequisites: C or better in ADRS 2310 and written consent of supervising faculty member.
+Teaching assistantships, independent coursework, or student-initiated research experience.
 May be repeated once for credit.

 4320.
 Research in Addictive Disorders (3).
-Prerequisites: ADRS 2310 with a grade of C or better and consent of instructor.
+Prerequisites: C or better in ADRS 2310 and written consent of supervising faculty member.
 Supervised faculty-initiated research experience in selected areas.
 May be repeated twice for credit.

 4325.
 Treatment of Addictive Disorders (3).
-Prerequisites: ADRS 2310 and 3325 with a grade of C or better.
+Prerequisites: C or better in ADRS 2310 and ADRS 3325.
 Survey of the current treatment philosophies and programs designed to assist individuals and families affected by addictive disorders.

 5310.
 Issues of Addiction and Recovery (3).
 Provides students with an introduction to addiction, including the nature of addiction, epidemiology, history, models, lifespan issues, treatment, and recovery.